romain-gilliotte/tallysheet-timemachine/README.md

 const zip = fs.readFileSync('./stackOfFormsPhotosAndExcel.zip');

 for await (let formData of extractor.process(zip)) {
-    // The identifier of the template and the page number are stored in the form
-    // (either in the QR-code or in hidden data in the Excel files). formData.type; // "paper" or "excel"
-    formData.form; // Reference to the form, which helps us perform the OCR. formData.pageNo; // Always 1 for Excel, can be any number for multipage paper forms.

     // Access a reprojected image (only for paperforms) or the data directly (only for excel). formData.getImage(); // => Buffer containing the reprojected image. formData.getData(); // => { [questionId]: [1, 2, 3, 4, ...] }